Pezz89/PySoundConcat/src/sppysound/docs/descriptor_defs.rst

 Spectral flux is a measure of change between consecutive frames.
-It calculates the average difference between frames to differentiate between adjacent frames that are largely dissimilar (suggesting a non-stationary section of signal) and similiar frames (that suggests a steady state signal).
+It calculates the average difference between frames to differentiate between adjacent frames that are largely dissimilar (suggesting a non-stationary section of signal) and similar frames (that suggests a steady state signal).
 It is calculated as:

 .. math::
     SF(n) = \frac{\sqrt{\sum_{k=0}^{K/2-1} \Big( | X(k,n) | - | X(k,n-1) | \Big)^2